gmunglani/fret-ibra/examples/Tutorial.md

 filename = Test
 ```

 The range of frames to be processed is then set with the parameter *frames*.
-Colon-separated values denote continuous frames, while comma-separated values denote manual selected individual frames.
+Colon-separated values denote continuous frames, while comma-separated values denote manually selected individual frames.
 ```txt
 frames = 1:6
 ```

 ## Modules
 The user then has the option to run one of four modules.
 These modules are designed to run sequentially.
 The workflow is as follows:
-0 -> Background subtraction (acceptor channel)
+* 0 -> Background subtraction (acceptor channel)
-1 -> Background subtraction (donor channel)
+* 1 -> Background subtraction (donor channel)
-2 -> Ratiometric processing
+* 2 -> Ratiometric processing
-3 -> Bleach correction (optional)
+* 3 -> Bleach correction (optional)

 ## Background subtraction
-The *background subtraction* modules (0 or 1) should be run first
+The *background subtraction* modules (0 or 1) is run first.
 ```txt
 option = 0
 ```

 The background modules' parameters include the *window* (or tile) size (in pixels) to divide the frame into smaller parts, as well as the acceptor and donor channel *eps* values (the two channels are processed separately depending on whether option is set to 0 or 1) for the DBSCAN clustering algorithm.
 The window size should be a factor of the image width (default: 40 for 1280X960).
 Note, that the higher the *eps* value, more pixels are considered foreground.
-Very gigh *eps* values can thus label background pixels as foreground, reducing the effectiveness of the background subtraction algorithm.
+Very high *eps* values can thus label background pixels as foreground, reducing the effectiveness of the background subtraction algorithm.
 ```txt
 window = 40
 eps = 0.01